 Just like broadcasting itself, career progression is no longer just linear.
 People move up, down, and across as their life situation flexes.
 Roles used to be more clearly defined: production or technical.
 But as self-production has become the norm, the edges have blurred, and people can move from one area to another with relative ease.

 To start in production, you would usually get a foot in the door as a runner or production assistant, then progress through the researcher-AP-producer ranks.
 The starter roles can be tricky to get, though, as they are oversubscribed and often not advertised.
 Consider whether your skills would suit a different type of company, such as Red Bee Media.
-They are an end-to-end managed media services company who work with some of the world’s biggest brands and are on par with BBC and ITV for the breadth of career opportunity and development.
+They are an end-to-end managed media services company who works with some of the world’s biggest brands and are on par with BBC and ITV for the breadth of career opportunity and development.

 Be Confident but Humble

 You have done your first couple of jobs, and they’ve gone really well – now what?
-Everybody might tell you that you are great, and it might be true, but don’t wear it like armour.
+Everybody might tell you that you are great, and it might be true, but don’t wear it like armor.
 The media is full of over-confident people.
 If you want to stand out, it is important to be humble, show your brilliance quietly, and don’t make people feel stupid.
 Being over-confident will make you stand out from the crowd – but not in a good way.

 Some people are fantastic at schmoozing, aren’t they?
 For others, it is a nightmare.
 Unfortunately, it is necessary, since so many jobs are word-of-mouth.
 Make sure you sign up to all the Facebook job groups, LinkedIn.
 For a small monthly fee, you can post your CV, access their jobs board, and be contacted directly by hiring managers.